nhsengland/AmbModelOpen/model_card.md

-# Model Card: {PROJECT NAME}
+# Model Card: {Amb-Model-Open}

 ## Model Details

-The implementation of the {PROJECT NAME} within this repository was created as part of an NHS England PhD internship project undertaken by {PROJECT AUTHOR} {LINK TO LAST COMMIT WITH ABBREVIATED SHA}.
-This model card describes the updated version of the model, released {DATE OF RELEASE}.
+The implementation of the Amb-Model-Open within this repository is the public facing version realting to a piece of work conducted in NHS England from Feb-May 2023.
+This model card describes the updated version of the model, released 20-June-2023.
+The model itself is a discrete event simulation using a trajectory to define possible routes.

 ## Model Use

 ### Intended Use

-This model is intended for use in {BRIEF DESCRIPTION OF USE}
+This model is intended to be used to generate evidence for understanding the dynamics in the ambulance job cycle.
+The intended use requires the model inputs and parameters to be calibrated for a specific ambulance trust and the results to be validated alongside expert opinion.

 ### Out-of-Scope Use Cases

-This model is not suitable to provide privacy guarantees in a production environment.

-{DETAIL KNOWN CASES WHERE PRIVACY IS NOT GUARENTEED}

-## Training Data

-Experiments in this repository are run against:

-{LIST AND LINK DATA SOURCES}

-## Performance and Limitations

-{DETAIL PERFORMANCE EXPECTATIONS and LIMITATIONS}

-## Additional notes

-{DETAIL SUPPLEMENTARY INFORMATION}
+This model is a simple representation of the ambulance / ED interaction.
+Currently no escalation or human behaviour characteristics are included in the model.
+Without these formal and informal mitigation dynamics, the model is overly sensitive and shows an explosive nature when resources become depleted.
+Therefore, the results from this model should be used as an indication to inform the narrative and not used for performance monitoring or to be used in isolation for planning purposes.